 Team size and structure

-With around 30 total team members, ResQ Club is looking to make a big impact from a small team.
+With around 30 total team members, ResQ Club is looking to make a big impact with a small team.
 Here’s how they’ve structured their team to reach that goal.

 First, the team is separated into Local Ops and Global Ops.
 The Local Ops team (AKA Team Finland) consists of: